Mount Pinatubo

-Mount Pinatubo is an active stratovolcano in the Zambales Mountains, located on the tripoint boundary of the Philippine provinces of Zambales, Tarlac and Pampanga, all in Central Luzon on the northern island of Luzon.
-Its eruptive history was unknown to most before the pre-eruption volcanic activity of early 1991.
-Pinatubo was heavily eroded and obscured from view by dense forests which supported a population of several thousand indigenous Aetas.
+Mount Pinatubo is an active stratovolcano in the Zambales Mountains in Luzon in the Philippines.
+Located on the tripoint of Zambales, Tarlac and Pampanga provinces, most people were unaware of its eruptive history before the pre-eruption volcanic activity in early 1991.
+Dense forests, which supported a population of several thousand indigenous Aetas, heavily eroded and obscured Pinatubo.

-Pinatubo is most notorious for its VEI-6 eruption on June 15, 1991, the second-largest terrestrial eruption of the 20th century after the 1912 eruption of Novarupta in Alaska.

-Complicating the eruption was the arrival of Typhoon Yunya, bringing a lethal mix of ash and rain to towns and cities surrounding the volcano.
-Predictions at the onset of the climactic eruption led to the evacuation of tens of thousands of people from the surrounding areas, saving many lives.
-Surrounding areas were severely damaged by pyroclastic surges, pyroclastic falls, and subsequently, by the flooding lahars caused by rainwater re-mobilizing earlier volcanic deposits.
-This caused extensive destruction to infrastructure and changed river systems for years after the eruption.
+Pinatubo is known for its VEI-6 eruption on June 15, 1991, the second-largest terrestrial eruption of the 20th century after the 1912 eruption of Novarupta in Alaska.
+The eruption coincided with Typhoon Yunya making landfall in the Philippines, which brought a dangerous mix of ash and rain to nearby towns and cities.
+Early predictions led to the evacuation of tens of thousands of people, saving many lives.
+The eruption severely damaged surrounding areas with pyroclastic surges, pyroclastic falls, and later, flooding lahars caused by rainwater re-mobilizing volcanic deposits.
+This destruction affected infrastructure and altered river systems for years.
 Minor dome-forming eruptions inside the caldera continued from 1992 to 1993.